Can’t get enough ice? You may have pagophagia.

 Pica cravings most often occur in children, but adults can develop pagophagia as well.
 For example, pagophagia is sometimes associated with pregnancy due to pregnancy-related anemia.

-In one study, researchers asked 81 people with iron deficiency anemia to share their eating habits.
+In , researchers asked 81 people with iron deficiency anemia to share their eating habits.
 Of the participants, 13 showed signs of pagophagia.
 Some of these people took oral iron supplements, which ended up stopping their cravings for ice.

 Another study suggests that chewing ice may increase alertness in people who have iron deficiency.
 In other words, there’s a clear link between anemia and pagophagia.